Rob Gronkowski Retirement: Patriots Star Says He’s Contemplating Future, Won’t Commit To Playing Next Year

 There had been rumors in the past week that the All Pro tight end could be considering retirement.
 After the game, Gronkowski was noncommittal about his future with the team.
 Gronkowski said he is “definitely going to look at my future, for sure.”

 While it may seem unlikely to imagine Rob Gronkowski retiring at the peak of his career, it would not be the first time that a player has called it quits early amid concussion concerns.
 San Francisco 49ers linebacker Chris Borland retired at age 24 over concerns about concussions and the effects of head injuries.
-At the time, Borland was considered a promising player and had received votes for Defensive Rookie of the Year, EPSN noted.
+At the time, Borland was considered a promising player and had received votes for Defensive Rookie of the Year, ESPN noted.

 Rob Gronkowski said he was going to reflect on his future when asked if he’s considering retiring.